-Our Study Abroad partners subscribe to a policy of equal opportunity and agree to not discrimiate on the basis of age, colour, gender, age, ethnicity, religion or disability.
+Our Study Abroad partners subscribe to a policy of equal opportunity and agree to not discriminate on the basis of age, colour, gender, age, ethnicity, religion or disability.
 We have strong links with these partners and work to overcome challenges where students have particular needs.
-We link their webpages off our webpage and if thinking about making an application to study abroad, we would recommend looking at their webpages (and google maps) to see how they may meet your needs and global ambitions.
-For example, some partners are on smaller, accessible campuses, whereas others may requirine a daily commute across a crowded metropolis from the accommodation to campus.
+We link to their webpages from our webpage and if thinking about making an application to study abroad, we would recommend looking at their webpages (and google maps) to see how they may meet your needs and global ambitions.
+For example, some partners are on smaller, accessible campuses, whereas others may require a daily commute across a crowded metropolis from the accommodation to campus.

 Students can still apply for the full Maintenance Loan and/or Grant from Student Finance England (and equivalents in Wales, Northern Ireland and Scotland).

 UK students may be eligible for Disabled Students’ Allowances whilst attending an overseas university or college as part of your UK course.
 In most cases, you must apply for Disabled Students’ Allowances before undertaking any study abroad so that your eligibility and entitlement can be clearly established prior to leaving the UK.
 For further details, please visit the relevant Student Finance webpage for your home nation: England & Wales, Scotland, Northern Ireland.